KSKOP69/ComputerSciencePython/README.md

 # Computer Science (Python)

-Welcome to **The Computer Science(Python) Course !**
+## Welcome to The Computer Science(Python) Course !

-This course will take you from a Beginner to an Advanced Python Programmer.
-The repository contains all the source code, problem sets, and additional resources to supplement your learning.
-This is a part of NCERT Class 11 Python Couse.
-This is made to help you to learn python easily.
+This course is designed to take you from a Beginner to an Advanced Python Programmer.
+The repository includes all source code, problem sets, and additional resources to support your learning journey.
+It is part of the NCERT Class 11 Python course and aims to make learning Python easy and accessible for you.

 ## Additional Resources